You'll take nine months of taught classes, followed by approximately three months of independent project work in association with an industry partner.

-You will take lectures and seminars which lay the theoretical foundation needed for you to gain an in-depth understanding of sustainability topics, beginning with project management.
-Through lectures and seminars you will learn how to manage both projects and contracts in a sustainability context and will be taught essential skills for a consultant such as managing budgets, dealing with changes in scope of a project, managing activities and developing tasks to successfully deliver a consultancy project.
+You'll take lectures and seminars, which lay the theoretical foundation needed for you to gain an in-depth understanding of sustainability topics, beginning with project management.
+Through lectures and seminars, you'll learn how to manage both projects and contracts in a sustainability context and will be taught essential skills for a consultant such as managing budgets, dealing with changes in the scope of a project, managing activities and developing tasks to successfully deliver a consultancy project.

-During semester one you will also have the opportunity to choose modules which focus on a broad range of consultancy theoretical topics.
+During semester 1, you'll also have the opportunity to choose modules which focus on a broad range of consultancy theoretical topics.
 These topics may include issues associated with corporate social responsibility, corporate governance, alternative economic models such as ecological economics or challenges faced by climate change in a sustainability setting.

-During semester two you will apply the knowledge gained in semester one in a more practical way, beginning to think about how these things will work in practice.
+During semester 2 you'll apply the knowledge gained in semester 1 in a more practical way, beginning to think about how these things will work in practice.

-The focus of the modules you will study will be on embedding sustainability within both projects and a wider organisation.
-You will approach this idea from two different angles; delivering sustainability on discrete projects and embedding sustainability at an organisational level.
+The focus of the modules you'll study will be on embedding sustainability within both projects and a wider organisation.
+You'll approach this idea from two different angles; delivering sustainability on discrete projects and embedding sustainability at an organisational level.

 Optional modules in this semester will allow you to choose which topic appeals most to you; regulation and planning or issues and cases in corporate responsibility.
 The former tackles an area in which many consultants often end up, working with developers working on planning big infrastructure projects such as power stations and railways.
 Whereas the latter will allow you to focus more on CSR and in-company sustainability.

-The focus now switches to your individual work in which you will apply the knowledge and skills that you have developed in both semester one and two in a real world scenario.
-Over 10 weeks you will work with one of our industry partners to deliver a sustainability consultancy project, in which you will carry out some discrete analysis and produce tangible outputs to the client/host organisation.
+The focus now switches to your individual work, in which you'll apply the knowledge and skills that you have developed in both semester 1 and 2 in a real-world scenario.
+Over ten weeks you'll work with one of our industry partners to deliver a sustainability consultancy project, in which you'll carry out some discrete analysis and produce tangible outputs to the client/host organisation.

 The School will help you to find a partner company through our industry contacts, though you are free to develop your own project with a company of choice should you already have connections or links within industry.
-For many of our students the links formed through this project work has led to a job after graduating.
+For many of our students, the links formed through this project work have led to a job after graduating.

 For more information and a full list of typical modules available on this course, please read Sustainability and Consultancy MSc in the course catalogue